BLCM/bl3mods/Apocalyptech/README.md

 ## Mission-Specific Changes

+- **Earlier Childhood's End** - Unlocks Childhood's End as soon as Blood Drive is done, and enables the full intro dialogue if the mission is picked up at the Devil's Razor water purifier.
 - **Heart of Gold: Better Gifts** - Improves the quality of gifts given by Joy in "Heart of Gold"
 - **Life of the Party: Short Rakk Shootout** - Shortens the Rakk shootout